holidaycheck/apprenticeship/_apprenticeship/how-to-apply.md

 * Your CV
 * A letter where you tell us about yourself, your journey with programming so far and why you think you're a good fit for the program.

-Once you have these 2 documents, send them over to:
+Once you have these 2 documents, proceed to apply here:

-{% include mailto.html mail="apprenticeship@holidaycheck.com" %}
+<a class="btn" href="https://boards.greenhouse.io/holidaycheck/jobs/1113766">Apply for our Apprenticeship</a>

-And we'll respond with details on the next steps.
+After a short delay you will be contacted with information on the next steps.